DivyaSharma0795/rust_lambda_data_processor/README.md

 This project implements an AWS Lambda function in Rust using Cargo Lambda.
 The Lambda function receives a JSON payload containing three inputs, "id", "name" and "age".
 It takes that input and then populates a DynamoDB database.
 The processed data can be triggered via API Gateway.

-This is an extension from the project from week 5, with enabled the logging and X-ray tracing for week 6.

 ## Requirements

 - Rust compiler and Cargo package manager installed.